OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Chaco Z/1 Classic

-Wearing sandals that are either too big or too small can result in discomfort, blisters, or even injuries, which can ruin the entire trip.
+Sandals that are too big or too small can cause discomfort, blisters, or even injuries, potentially spoiling your entire trip.

-Try to find a well-fitted pair of sandals that are snug but not overly tight.
+Aim to choose sandals that fit well, snug enough but not too tight.

-The Chaco Z/1 Classic on our list did well in terms of fit and sizing during our tests, offering a wider toe opening, ideal for hikers with wide feet.
+In our tests, the Chaco Z/1 Classic from our list performed admirably in terms of fit and sizing, featuring a wider toe opening that’s especially suitable for hikers with wide feet.

 3. Durability & Material

-We found the Teva Terra Fi 5 Universal and ECCO Yucatan to be some of the best hiking sandals in terms of materials, with a very durable construction that can stand both everyday wear and rougher hikes.
+In our evaluation, the Teva Terra Fi 5 Universal and ECCO Yucatan stood out as some of the best options for material quality, boasting a durable construction suitable for both everyday use and more challenging hikes.

 4. Stability & Support